SCH Board Meeting Announcement:April 25th 2019

 Make an appointment today!

 Three Mountainside Employees Awarded Medical Assistant ScholarshipsMay 24, 2017 - Mountainside Family Healthcare employees Shelia Agne, Shana Colburn and Jeff Russell, recently were awarded a scholarship from the hospitals' auxiliary program to complete training to become a Medical Assistant.
-Sitka Community Hospital is dedicated to growing its own employees to provide better care for the community.
+Sitka Community Hospital - Old is dedicated to growing its own employees to provide better care for the community.
 The three future Medical Assistants are pictured with Kay Turner (Director of Outpatient Services) and Patrick Williams (Manager, Mountainside Family Healthcare)

 Thanks for making this a safer year!May 17, 2017 - Each day in the United States, over 8 people are killed and 1,161 injured in crashes that are reported to involve a distracted driver.
 Distracted driving is broken down into three main types of distraction; visual, manual and cognitive.
 Visual is taking your eyes off the road, manual is classified as taking your hands off the wheel and cognitive as taking your mind off the act of driving.